 On that same sign it says “A lesser-known aspect of Hamilton’s influence on our developing nation was his innovative proposals to create the Revenue Marine, which is now the United States Coast Guard. “

-Today the park is almost entirely covered with asphalt and other surfaces with the exception of the rectangular area around the flagpole which cannot be seen in older images.
+Today the Hamilton Playground is almost entirely covered with asphalt and other surfaces.
+The only exception is a rectangular area around the flagpole which has been changed from its initial location in the 1990s.

 There are a number of very import details in the clock which provide us with the next series of steps.
 The oval in the center suggests we should look at this as a perspective view with the minute hand representing some type of pole which would be topped by something round.
 The hour hand would then show us the location of the treasure.

-The grey band that runs along the right side seems like an accident, but it’s a reference to the concrete retaining walls that border the sides of the park.
+The grey band that runs along the right side seems like an accident, but it could be a reference to the concrete retaining walls that border the sides of the park.

 Retaining walls run around the both 140th and 141st sides of the park.
-We should be looking for rectangular areas that border the retaining walls with a central pole.
+We should be looking for areas bordered by a wall and a pole.

 Sadly, all the open areas along the walls are today either paved or covered by a rubber safety coating underneath children’s play equipment.

-In this aerial from 1980 we can see two rectangular areas that border the retaining wall along 141 Street.
-There may be another rectangular area that is hard to see in the aerial, but one of these would have been distinctive in that it had some type of pole in the center (a flag pole, tether ball pole, light pole, etc.)
+In this aerial from 1980 we can see two rectangular areas along 141 Street and there may be another one that is hard to see in the aerial.
+The pole in the park have included over the years a flag pole, tether ball poles, light poles, basket ball goal poles, etc..

-Sadly, as this 2012 aerial shows, the park was entirely repaved in 1995 and neither of rectangular areas remain uncovered today.
-Today they are covered by a walkway with benches along the retaining wall and children’s play areas.
+Sadly, as this 2012 aerial shows, the park was entirely repaved in 1995 and very little of the park remains uncovered today.
+Today the rectangular areas are covered by walkways, benches and children’s play areas.

 Quoted from the park’s website: “In August 1995, the playground was redesigned with updated play equipment, safety surfacing, new flowerbeds, and a climbing sculpture in the shape of an elephant.”